jorge-mauricio/syncsystem-multiplatformv1-dev/devops/README.md

 **Note:** with the `.` in the end, it will clone into the directory, instead of creating a separate directory for it.

 ### Configure Local Environment With the Newly Created GitHub Repo
+To create a new project without the commit history of the boiler plate, follow these steps (optional).
 - Delete the original `.git` reference to reset commit history (optional)
   - In your local directory, delete the `.git` folder
   - Initiate git: `git init`